Campbell Union School District's flexible educational alternative for Bay Area students

 - If determined the program is appropriate for your child you must enroll in the Campbell Union School District following our district procedures.

 - If you have questions about enrollment, please call the District Enrollment Office, at 408-364-4200 ext.
 6209.
-You will need proof of residency (or an Interdistrict transfer from your home district), immunization records, and your child’s birth certificate.
+You will need proof of residency (or an Interdistrict transfer from your home district), immunization records, a current TB test, and your child’s birth certificate.

-- Once we have your completed enrollment packet, you will receive a call from the teacher within two business days.
+- Once you have submitted your completed online enrollment, you will receive a call from the teacher within two business days.
 The Home School teacher will set up your first family meeting to get you started in the program.